CAAM 335: MATRIX ANALYSIS

 MA231: Operational Research Methods

 An introduction to all the main theoretical techniques of Operational Research.
-Linear optimisation: from the most basic introduction to sufficient conditions for optimality; duality; sensitivity of the solution; discovery of the solution to small problems by graphical methods, and proof of optimality by testing the sufficient conditions.
+Linear optimization: from the most basic introduction to sufficient conditions for optimality; duality; sensitivity of the solution; discovery of the solution to small problems by graphical methods, and proof of optimality by testing the sufficient conditions.
 The transportation problem.
-Modelling real world problems using linear optimisation.
+Modelling real world problems using linear optimization.
 Various other operational research techniques including: Shortest Paths, Critical Path Analysis, Markov Chains, Stable Matchings, Queueing Theory, Simulation, Inventory Management, Dynamic Programming, Decision Theory, Game Theory.
 The course includes an assessed software component.
-The software used will be "Microsoft Excel" and the add-on packages "LP solve" to solve linear optimisation problems and "@ risk" to perform Monte Carlo simulation.
+The software used will be "Microsoft Excel" and the add-on packages "LP solve" to solve linear optimization problems and "@ risk" to perform Monte Carlo simulation.

 CAAM 3XX: DEPT APPROVED TRANSFER CREDIT